wp-plugins/authorizenet-woocommerce-lightweight-addon/readme.txt

 9. This plugin does not support Pre Order or Subscriptions
 10. This plugin does not support Refunds in woocommmerce interface == Changelog ==
+Error Connecting Authorize.Net on some servers
-This is first version no known errors found this is a replacement for https://wordpress.org/plugins/authorizenet-woocommerce-addon/  That shows Error Connecting Authorize.Net
+This is a replacement for https://wordpress.org/plugins/authorizenet-woocommerce-addon/  That shows Error Connecting Authorize.Net

 == Upgrade Notice ==
 This is first version no known notices yet